 Courses: As my research is inextricably linked with my approach to teaching.
-I strive to engage students in problem-based inquiry, which allows students to confront a pressing societal problem, identify the knowledge and skills necessary for analyzing the problem, and collaborate to develop practicable solutions for addressing the problem.
-Currently, I teach graduate and undergraduate courses, including Geographic Information Systems (GIS), Environmental Planning Methods, Ecosystem Services, Global Cities, and a readings seminar.
+I strive to engage students in problem-based inquiry, which allows students to confront a pressing societal problem, identify the knowledge and skills necessary for analyzing the problem, and collaborate to develop practicable solutions.
+I teach graduate and undergraduate courses, including Geographic Information Systems (GIS), Participatory Mapping, Environmental Planning Methods, Ecosystem Services, Global Cities, and Urban Environmental Issues.
 More information, including sample syllabi, is available on the 'Courses' link above.

 Training: I received a Bachelor’s degree in Biology (agroecology emphasis, UC Santa Cruz), Master of Science degrees in Economics (Ecological Economics emphasis) and Environmental Policy (Rensselaer Polytechnic Institute), and a PhD in Urban Design and Planning (Urban Ecology emphasis, University of Washington).

-The information contained on this site is for the public to learn more about my interests, and in no way reflects the opinions of Portland State University.
+The information contained on this website is for the public to learn more about my interests, and in no way reflects the opinions of Portland State University.